dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/how-to-smart-contracts.md

 No—by design, the Relay Chain focuses on consensus/security and leaves execution to parachains.

 **Which should I pick—ink! or EVM?**
-If you want Rust safety/Wasm performance and tight Substrate integration, choose **ink!**.
+If you want Rust safety/Wasm performance and tight Polkadot SDK integration, choose **ink!**.
 If you’re porting an Ethereum dApp with minimal changes and want maximum tooling continuity, pick **EVM** (Moonbeam/Astar).
 Many teams use both.

 **Do Polkadot chains use gas?**
 They use a **weight-based fee model**.
 Some EVM parachains expose gas-like UX for compatibility, but under the hood fees map to execution weight and network conditions.